numpy/numpy/doc/source/reference/arrays.nditer.rst

 with the iterator object itself, so its properties are readily accessible during iteration.
-With this looping construct, the current value is accessible by indexing into the iterator, and the index being tracked is the property `index` or `multi_index` depending on what is requested.
+With this looping construct, the current value is accessible by indexing into the iterator, and the index being tracked is the property `index` or `multi_index` depending on what was requested.

 The Python interactive interpreter unfortunately prints out the while-loop condition during each iteration of the loop.
-We have modified the output in the examples using this looping construct in order to match the behavior of the for loop-based examples.
+We have modified the output in the examples using this looping construct in order to be more readable.

 .. admonition:: Example